 Learn skills and tips from Ohio coaches and graduate students!

-Michael George begins his sixth season at Ohio and his third as the program's Director of Player Personnel and High School Relations.
+Michael George begins his seventh season at Ohio and his fourth as the program's Director of Player Personnel and High School Relations.
 In his current capacity, George coordinates all on-campus recruiting, including the operation of all campus visits (official and unofficial) and implementation of recruiting strategies (mail, e-mail, and social media).
+George also coordinates all coaches' video and technology.

 He previously served as a graduate assistant coach with the offense, working specifically with wide receivers, assisting in breaking down opposing offenses, and coordinating the scout team.